flancian/garden/moloch.md

       - Sometimes weakened through history after people unlocked new tools for cooperation.
       - Currently includes social evils due to missed opportunities and the tendency of self-sustaining systems to stay put in idiosyncratic equilibriums, local optima.
       - Better optima become available with improvements in availability of resources, and improvements for communication and collaboration.
-  - The Agora is my proposal for a tool for giving chase, and then outpacing, [[Moloch]].
+  - The Agora is my proposal for a tool for giving chase, and maybe out-competing, [[Moloch]].
-    - If we ever catch up to them, we'll ask them plenty of questions and offer to disentangle from them peacefully.
+    - If we ever find or catch up to them, we'll ask them plenty of questions and offer to disentangle from them peacefully first.
     - But I think it is with the [[Commons]] in our inventory as a tool we'll [[slay Moloch]] if we have to.
       - #pull [[slaying moloch]]
     - [[twitter]] https://flancia.org/t/moloch